prismspecs/pi-captive/README.md

 ### Important Warnings

-1. **Default Passwords**: Change ALL default passwords:
+1. **Open Network**: The default configuration is an **open network** with no password:
+   - Anyone within range can connect without authentication
+   - Suitable for public demonstrations and captive portal testing
-   - WiFi password in hostapd.conf
+   - For production use, add WPA2 password protection in hostapd.conf
-   - RaspAP admin password (if using)
-   - Raspberry Pi user password
+   - Also change: RaspAP admin password (if using) and Raspberry Pi user password

 2. **No Encryption**: HTTP traffic is unencrypted
    - Portal operator can see all unencrypted traffic